Banco Santander: Recovery In Sight (NYSE:SAN)

 (image source: https://seekingalpha.com/article/4381660-banco-santander-s-2020-q3-results-earnings-call-presentation)

 Third, the fundamental valuation is attractive.
-On a price to tangible book value ratio, Santander is around 0.40, more or less in line with European peers, but more discounted that American big banks.
-As tangible book value is certainly impacted by write downs of bad debt, how well Santander's loan book holds up in the ongoing Covid-19 economic conditions.
+On a price to tangible book value ratio, Santander is around 0.40, more or less in line with European peers, but more discounted than American big banks.
+As tangible book value is certainly impacted by write downs of bad debt, how well Santander's loan book holds up in the ongoing Covid-19 economic conditions will be critical for establishing value.
 During the third quarter, Santander took a loan loss provision of €2.7 billion, down from €3.7 billion in the 1st quarter and €3.2 billion in the second quarter.
 At €9.6 billion cumulative year to date, that is almost 60% more than the same time in 2019, and obviously correlates with the drop in the company's share price and discount to TBV.

 However, with new lending in the quarter up across all regions, including €1.45 billion in government-backed loans since the beginning of the year [see slide 14 from 3rd quarter presentation], I think it is fair to say Santander has a good handle on the proper value for these assets.
 Unless Santander acquires the weaker Spanish bank Sabadell (OTCPK:BNDSY), which could become a potentially messy process of cleaning up the combined loan book, I otherwise expect to see Santander's discount to tangible book return to its more recent historical average around 0.80.
 Even returning to 0.60 would imply 50% upside for the shares on present asset value, and I am not convinced the quality of the tangible assets relative to Santander's market value has a great deal more it would fall.

 The biggest question mark is what happens with Covid-19 and how individual countries respond to it.
 Efforts in Spain and England to curb the spread of the virus will hurt the local economies in the short-term and therefore could trickle into more pain for some of Santander's loans, but other key markets like Brazil and Mexico have not yet imposed new nation-wide restrictions.
-While subject to change before the pandemic is over, I would not expect to see Santander's TBV erode a great further.
+While subject to change before the pandemic is over, I would not expect to see Santander's TBV erode a great deal further.

 Conclusion